-Arbitration : Settlement of claims differences or disputes between
+Arbitration : Settlement of claims differences or disputes between one member

-Auction : An auction is a mechanism utilised by the Exchange to fulfill
+Auction : An auction is a mechanism utilised by the Exchange to fulfill its

-its obligation to a counter party member when a member fails to deliver good securities
+obligation to a counter party member when a member fails to deliver good securities

 or make the payment.
 Through auction, the Exchange arranges to buy good securities